I get asked about “buying good Chinese brewing equipment” all time. The price point makes Chinese brewing equipment attractive.

 A reputable Chinese manufacturer will be able to help you with this…

-A Chinese brewing equipment manufacturer that regularly supplies North American breweries know that they have to use local electronics for the project.
+A Chinese brewing equipment manufacturer that regularly supplies North American (or the country/region you’re based in) breweries know that they have to use local electronics for the project.
 Allowing them to meet local requirements.

 The same can be said for the rest of the world.
 First check with your local authorities whether the use of Chinese electronics is permitted.